LakshK98/ebpf-extension-common-fork/docs/tracing.md

 ## Adding a new extension keyword

-When a consuming extension needs a new keyword for filtering its trace events, update these three files in this repository:
+When a consuming extension needs a new keyword for filtering its trace events, update these two files in this repository:

 ### 1. `include/ebpf_ext_tracelog.h`